Censorship in New Zealand: 2000–present

 In 2014, the 2010 Queenstown suppressed indecency case gave rise to a discussion over the use of suppression orders protecting celebrities when a member of the New Zealand Parliament, Maggie Barry, described a groping by Australian entertainer Rolf Harris during a studio interview she conducted in her previous broadcasting career.
 Retired parliamentarian Rodney Hide taunted her in a newspaper column, urging her to use her parliamentary privilege to breach the name suppression order.

-Following a complaint from Family First New Zealand and the Society for Promotion of Community Standards, the book Into the River was placed under an interim restriction order in 2015 under the Films, Videos and Publications Classification Act 1993, prohibiting it from being sold or supplied until classification for it had been finalized.
+Following a complaint from Family First New Zealand and the Society for Promotion of Community Standards, the book Into the River was placed under an interim restriction order in 2015 under the Films, Videos and Publications Classification Act 1993, prohibiting it from being sold or supplied until classification for it had been finalised.
 This decision was met with international criticism and scrutiny.
 The restriction order was eventually lifted in late 2015 after significant back and forth between the Office and the Board of Review.
 Into the River was initially given an M rating in 2013, and went through reclassification many times before the interim restriction order was placed and raised in 2015.
 The book is currently unrestricted.

 In 2019, Radio New Zealand (RNZ) reported that Chief Censor David Shanks banned the distribution of the Christchurch mosque shooter's manifesto, saying that "others have referred to the publication as a 'manifesto'", but Shanks considers it a crude booklet which promotes murder and terrorism.
 RNZ wrote that "those who have the publication for legitimate purposes, such as reporters, researchers and academics to analyse and educate can apply for an exception" but that "according to the Department of Internal Affairs, knowingly possessing or sharing objectionable material carries up to a 14 year jail term".
 In response to the shooting, Minister of Justice Andrew Little initiated a review of existing hate speech laws with the goal of making them broader.